What Is a Product Backlog?

 A product backlog is a prioritized list of tasks required to build or improve a product.
 If built properly, the items at the top of the backlog — whether they are epics, features, stories, enhancements, or bug fixes — will have earned those priority positions as a result of the product team’s research, planning, and strategic thinking about the direction for the product.

-In other words, an effective backlog is a carefully curated document prioritizing tasks that the team has subjected to evaluation and determined to be strategically viable.
-An effective product backlog can contain lower-priority, “maybe someday” ideas or suggestions, but those should be placed, leaving the near-term backlog items easy to review and free of noise and clutter.
+In other words, an effective backlog is a carefully curated document prioritizing product tasks that the team has subjected to evaluation and determined to be strategically viable.
+An effective product backlog can also contain lower priority, “maybe someday” ideas or suggestions, but those should be placed in a separate section (such as a parking lot), leaving the near-term backlog items easy to review and free of noise and clutter.

 Understanding Product Backlog Management